-When Gaston was released from prison, he said he did exactly what he knew he had to do.
+When Gaston was released from prison, he did exactly what he knew he had to do.

 “My freedom was my motivation,” said Gaston, who has now been out of prison for about two years.
-He plans on attending law school next year to fight for the Innocence Project and expand his fight for injustices by working for the NAACP.
-He often attends protests against gun violence as well.
+He plans on attending law school next year to fight for the Innocence Project, an organization that gets wrongfully convicted people out of prison, and expanding his fight for injustices by working for the NAACP.

 “There’s a lot of change that needs to happen in this country,” he said.

-Gaston recently decided to get his prison records through the Freedom of Information Act from the Daily Center on Washington St. with the help of some of his professors.
+Gaston recently decided to get his prison records through the Freedom of Information Act from the Daily Center on Washington Street with the help of some of his professors.

 “It was a terrible experience and has been extremely deterrent,” said Gaston.
-After spending 800 dollars and standing in line for hours to receive eight pages, Troy found out that the records stated that his post-conviction petition that he filed on his own in prison was granted.
+After spending $800 and standing in line for hours to receive eight pages, Troy found out that the records stated that his post-conviction petition that he filed on his own in prison was granted.
 The decision of the trial judge was reversed and his case was remanded back for a new hearing in 2013.
-However, the court never reviewed this decision, leaving him to spend 4 more years in jail.
+However, the court never reviewed this decision, leaving him to spend four more years in jail.